The TQK Pillars

 Integrity is alignment between values, decisions, and actions—especially when pressure makes compromise easier.

-In demanding environments, integrity becomes visible in how individuals handle responsibility, accountability, and truth.
+In demanding environments, integrity becomes visible through accountability, consistency, and truth.

-It means saying what needs to be said, acting on what is right rather than convenient, and maintaining consistency between words and actions.
+It requires saying what needs to be said, acting beyond convenience, and maintaining congruence between words and behavior.

 Boundaries